HomeWorksAbout meLinkedinResumeContact

 Service Blueprint & User Flow - Filter

-We further examined how the current filter works both on the front-end and back-end.
+I further examined how the current filter works both on the front-end and back-end.
 I organised a small workshop with the devs to map out our existing flows.

 ↑ Current User flow: Adjusting filter